yt-dlp/yt-dlp/README.md

 # FORMAT SELECTION

+What is considered "best" (and thus worst) and how to modify it is explained in the [Sorting Formats](#sorting-formats) section.

 By default, yt-dlp tries to download the best available quality if you **don't** pass any options.
 This is generally equivalent to using `-f bestvideo*+bestaudio/best`.
 However, if multiple audiostreams is enabled (`--audio-multistreams`), the default format changes to `-f bestvideo+bestaudio/best`.
-Similarly, if ffmpeg is unavailable, or if you use yt-dlp to stream to `stdout` (`-o -`), the default becomes `-f best/bestvideo+bestaudio`.
+Similarly, if ffmpeg is unavailable (as it's needed for the multistreams option), or if you use yt-dlp to stream to `stdout` (`-o -`), the default becomes `-f best/bestvideo+bestaudio`.

 **Deprecation warning**: Latest versions of yt-dlp can stream multiple formats to the stdout simultaneously using ffmpeg.
 So, in future versions, the default for this will be set to `-f bv*+ba/b` similar to normal downloads.
 If you want to preserve the `-f b/bv+ba` setting, it is recommended to explicitly specify it in the configuration options.

-The general syntax for format selection is `-f FORMAT` (or `--format FORMAT`) where `FORMAT` is a *selector expression*, i.e. an expression that describes format or formats you would like to download.

 <!-- MANPAGE: BEGIN EXCLUDED SECTION -->
 **tl;dr:** [navigate me to examples](#format-selection-examples).
 <!-- MANPAGE: END EXCLUDED SECTION -->

+## Format selection syntax
+The general syntax for format selection is `-f FORMAT` (or `--format FORMAT`) where `FORMAT` is a *selector expression*, i.e. an expression that describes format or formats you would like to download.

 The simplest case is requesting a specific format; e.g. with `-f 22` you can download the format with format code equal to 22.
 You can get the list of available format codes for particular video using `--list-formats` or `-F`.
 Note that these format codes are extractor specific.